LeetLLM

 Multi-hop pipeline patterns

-For complex support tickets that span multiple policies, DSPy's modularity can represent multi-step retrieval.
-This sketch requires a configured retriever and LM, so it is architecture pseudocode rather than an offline runnable example:
+For complex deploy-policy tickets that span multiple policies, DSPy's modularity can represent multi-step retrieval.
+This sketch requires a configured search function and LM, so it's architecture pseudocode rather than an offline runnable example:

 multi-hop-pipeline-patterns.py